Atlantic Health Strategies

 The bigger picture, and a note from Amelia Island

-Nebraska is not the story.
-The story is that work requirements are becoming a structural feature of Medicaid in 10 to 15 states over the next 24 months.
-Behavioral health operators who built their census strategy around steady Medicaid expansion populations are going to feel this in their clean claim rate, their AR aging, and their ability to fund growth.
+Behavioral health operators who built their census strategy around steady Medicaid expansion populations will feel this in clean claim rate, AR aging, and their ability to fund growth.
+Operators who get out ahead will treat this as an operational redesign rather than a policy headline.

-The operators who get out ahead will be the ones who treated this as an operational redesign rather than a policy headline.
 Intake workflow, exemption tracking, eligibility re-verification cadence, payer documentation, pro forma sensitivity.
 None of it is glamorous.
-All of it determines whether your Medicaid book is a strength or a liability 18 months from now.
+All of it decides whether your Medicaid book is a strength or a liability 18 months from now.

 AHS is sponsoring the Women in Leadership Luncheon at NAATP National in Amelia Island, May 4 through 6.
-Allison, Benjamin, Leah, and Sariah will be on site.
-If you operate in Nebraska, Iowa, or any of the next-wave states and want to walk through your specific numbers, find us there.
+Allison, Benjamin, Leah, and I will be on site.
+If you operate in Nebraska, Iowa, Montana, or any of the next-wave states and want to walk through your specific numbers, find us there.
 Bring your Medicaid concentration percentage and your current days in AR.
 We can do useful work in 20 minutes.

 Request a Free Consultation